Tom-HA/k8s-operators-workshop/README.md

 ## Pre-requisites

-Before you start the workshop, you'll need to have a Kubernetes cluster available - You can run a local cluster using [K3s with K3d](https://k3d.io/v5.4.6/#installation), [Kubernetes with Docker desktop](https://docs.docker.com/desktop/kubernetes/), [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation), or any other method you prefer.
+Before you start the workshop, you'll need to have a Kubernetes cluster available.
+You can run a local cluster using [K3s with K3d](https://k3d.io/v5.4.6/#installation), [Kubernetes with Docker desktop](https://docs.docker.com/desktop/kubernetes/), [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation), or any other method you prefer.

 Make sure you have the following installed: